 Managers should prioritise time to communicate and provide support to employees individually and as a team.
 They should try different ways of communicating and continue to deliver work when working remotely.

-Regular conversations with employees help to identify challenges and issues.
+Have regular conversations with employees to identify challenges and issues.
 It should be acknowledged that the transition to remote working arrangements may be a difficult time for some, and managers should start from a position of trust.
 Encouraging open dialogue, committing and delivering on commitments, communicating, listening and responding are all factors that contribute to a healthy and trusting working relationship.

 When making communication arrangements, managers should: